A Common Destiny in God

 trust and understanding

 for the good of the entire human family.

 Other Videos on Inter-Religious Relations

-Click on PLAYLIST (top-left corner of video screen) to access other videos directly
+Click on PLAYLIST (top-right corner of video screen) to access other videos directly